 Not all vets approve

 Believe it or not, vets don’t universally approve of raw food diets for dogs.
-There are concerns of the quality of the product and balance within the diet.
+There are concerns about the quality of the product and the balance within the diet.

 How to introduce your dog to a raw food diet

-Come up with a viable, sustainable mix of meat and those other elements we mentioned that give as much balance as possible.
+Come up with a viable, sustainable mix of meat and those other elements we mentioned that gives as much balance as possible.

-Be careful to keep bones suitable for your size of dog, keep offal for occasional feeding and only include dairy if you know your dog is okay with it.
+Be careful to keep bones suitable for your dog's size, keep offal for occasional feeding, and only include dairy if you know your dog is okay with it.

 Experiment with amounts and include a kibble to help provide anything the raw food diet is missing.